captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 2. Click on "Protect Single Image" or "Batch Protect Images".
 3. Select the image(s) you want to protect.
 4. Choose an output directory for the protected images.
 5. Wait for the process to complete.
-A success should appear when done, check the Terminal if not.
+A success message will appear in a popup window when done.

+The progress bar will update to show the status of the protection process.

 ### Verifying Images
 1. Click on "Verify Image".